Last Updated on September 13, 2023

 The most poignant building along the boulevard, if not in all of Berlin, is the Kaiser-Wilheim Church (Gedächtniskirche) that was bombed in the war but left standing as a reminder of the absurdity of war.
 Be sure to visit the little museum at its base.

 A baroque palace, Schloss Charlottenburg was built in 1699 as the summer villa of Sophie-Charlotte, wife of Friedrich III.
 Over the centuries succeeding Prussian rulers continued to make so many additions to the palace that today it is only about 200 feet less long than Versailles.
 Inside you can take a tour of the beautiful rooms and see a good collection of paintings and china.
-It’s one of the great places to see in the city.
+Accordingly, it’s one of the great places to see in the city.

 Set on the bank of the River Spree, the place sits in an English-style garden around which are several outbuildings including a Belvedere (that now houses a porcelain collection) and a royal mausoleum.
 Across the street from the main entrance to the castle is the Berggruen Museum, home to the permanent exhibition “Picasso and his Time.”